TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- disallow nat on official
+ - f7 on config

 - Retry logic
 	- Cumulative traversal log
 		- Copy current to clipboard